|Homepage:||Click to visit|

 |English and/or German|

-Students may participate in the exchange to TH Köln/Cologne University of Applied Sciences for the academic year or spring semester.
+Students may participate in the exchange to TH Köln/Cologne University of Applied Sciences for the academic year or spring or fall semester.

 Students will take courses offered at the TH Köln/Cologne University of Applied Sciences program, such as International Strategic Management, Managerial Economics, International Finance and European Business.
 A full course load is 30 ECTS credits, typically made up of 5 courses worth 6 ECTS credits (3 UW-W credits) each.